- Throw away your poinsettia! Give it up and buy another one next Christmas!

 - Spot treat winter weeds with appropriate herbicide such as Ferti-Lome Weed Free Zone.

-- Spray dormant oil containing paraffin wax on crapemyrtles to control Crapemyrtle Bark Scale.
+- Spray crapemyrtles with dormant oil to control Crapemyrtle Bark Scale.
 Also apply this to other trees and shrubs with insect issues.

-- Visit the Arkansas Flower & Garden Show for ideas!
+- Mark your calendar; the Arkansas Flower & Garden Show is coming up quick!
 For information, go to the website arflowerandgardenshow.org.

 - Apply pre-emergent weed control such as Bonide Phase One Crabgrass Preventer before the end of the month.